TempestAethel/Directory/README.md

 # Welcome to My Minesweeper Game! 🎉💣

 ## Overview
-Dive into my unique Minesweeper experience, where strategy and wits are key to navigating a field of hidden mines! 🌟✨
+Dive into my Minesweeper experience to navigating a field of hidden mines! 🌟✨

 ## Features